vlandham/captain_z/out/captain_z.ebook.md

 She crawled to her knees and sat down.
 Her leg hurt now from the fall and her arms were still sore from the rowing and scratched from the bushes and trees.
 She had the feeling of wanting to just give up and row away.
 Maybe the treasure wasn't even here anymore.
 Maybe the whole story was made up.

 Sitting on the ground with these thoughts in her head, she finally looked up to see what was around her.
-The moon shine down to light the cliff walls.
+The moon shone down to light the cliff walls.
 Something there made her heart skip a beat.

 In fact it was three somethings.
 Three big rocks broke out of the ground, bent and pointed like claws.
 Here was the spot on the map that she had been looking for!